BoraKis/TensorFlow-Pokemon-Course/README.md

 # Get Started with TensorFlow
 These repositories were created for the Get Started with TensorFlow course on GitHub Learning Lab.
-Predict Pokemon stats with the help of the TensorFlow library
+Predict Pokemon stats with the help of the TensorFlow library.

 Reference = @everydeveloper